szorawar2/Dezit-docker/Readme.md

    - The client login page will be accessible at `http://localhost:5005/<route>`.
    - To access the login page at default port, enter `localhost:5005` on your browser.
+   - Uploaded files will be stored in the `./uploads` directory by default.

 6. **Stop the Application**
    To stop the application, press `Ctrl+C` in the terminal where `docker-compose up` is running, or use: